-ABC, Inc., through its subsidiaries, owns ABC News, the ABC Radio Network, and local broadcast television stations that gather and report news to the public.
-ABC Produces, among other programs, the news programs World News Tonight with Peter Jennings, 20/20, and Nightline.
+ABC, Inc., alone and through its subsidiaries, owns ABC News, the ABC Radio Network, abcnews.com, and local broadcast television and radio stations that regularly gather and report news to the public.
+ABC produces, among other programs, the news programs World News Tonight with Peter Jennings, 20/20 and Nightline.

-American Booksellers Foundation for Free Expression is the bookseller's voice in the fight against censorship.
+American Booksellers Foundation for Free Expression (ABFFE) is the bookseller's voice in the fight against censorship.
 Founded by the American Booksellers Association in 1990, ABFFE's mission is to promote and protect the free exchange of ideas, particularly those contained in books.
 It disseminates information about dangers to free expression on its website, www.abffe.com.
 ABFFE also publishes a monthly newsletter, which it distributes to subscribers, and makes other publications available to the public through its on-line store.
 ABFFE has hundreds of bookseller members who are located from coast to coast.